Purdue-ME597/ME597-Spring2025/3-Navigation/1-Lab_3_instructions.md

 * Upload `<ws_ros2>/log/` too

 Video footage
-* Recording of your robot performing autonomous simulation when you are running it on the physical robot
+* Recording of your robot autonomously navigating the simulation space.
+Please include the set up you do in RVIZ as part of the video.
+* Recording of your robot autonomously navigating the physical space.
+Please include the set up you do in RVIZ as part of the video.

 Your folder structure should be as such: